- Contractor Resources

 If you’re just getting started as a Project Management contractor, there are a few methods you can use:

 Using specialist job boards can increase your chances of finding a relevant contract.
-Specialist contractor websites like Easy Accountancy are good choices if you’re looking for roles.
-Alternatively, some of the following job boards may be useful:Contractor UK CW Jobs Hays
+Specialist contractor websites like Easy Accountancy are also good to check if you’re looking for roles.

 Many contractors find LinkedIn a good resource for finding work and connecting with others.
 This is a quick and easy way to find new opportunities through networking and to keep in touch with your connections.
 You can find more about using LinkedIn in our guide.